-Brokers, Banks, and Loan Officers: Does it Matter Where You Get your Home Loan?
+Brokers, Banks & Loan Officers: Where Should You Get Your Home Loan?

 There is also a big list of the different institutions that can help you get a mortgage including thrift institutions, banks, mortgage companies, and credit unions, according to the Federal Trade Commission (FTC), the nation’s consumer protection agency.

-It can all be a little confusing, especially to first-time home buyers.
+It can all be a little confusing, especially for first-time home buyers.

 While the largest number of loans are originated by the main depository banking institutions (Bank of America, Wells Fargo, Chase, credit unions, etc.), a continually growing amount of loans originated are completed by retail mortgage bankers and mortgage brokers.